OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ## Dungeon Legacy

 The ***Dungeon Legacy*** RPG is a rules-lite tabletop roleplaying game designed for storytelling, danger, and action flow, a return to non-tactical, theatre-of-the-mind gameplay.
-Adventures in *Dungeon Legacy* play fast and loose - rules as intended - and although maps and miniatures can be used, most game aids are minimal.
-However, unlike other OSR-style games, *Dungeon Legacy* still allows for a sundry of character options, supplemental rules, and tons of gear.
+Adventures in *Dungeon Legacy* is written in an Old-School Renaissance (OSR) style, so it plays fast and loose - rules as intended - and although maps and miniatures can be used, most game aids are minimal.
+However, unlike other OSR games, *Dungeon Legacy* still allows for a sundry of character options, supplemental rules, and tons of gear.
 Also, *Dungeon Legacy* is highly customizable; add your flavors and houserules to expand the game further.

 > ***Theatre-of-the-Mind.*** This style of play is where everything in-game is wholly imagined, taking place in the players' minds, and is at the heart of Dungeon Legacy.
 Here, the group can experience interactive adventures through the back-and-forth storytelling between the gamemaster and the players.
 Many modern rulesets rely on tactical rules that get in the way, interfering with the game's flow.
 These games use plotted landscapes, or virtual tabletops (VTTs), that are excessively tactical; it's like playing a video game in slow motion.
 Theatre-of-the-mind is non-tactical and allows players and gamemasters to describe actions in quick detail without worrying about the tactical rules.
 Although handouts, maps, and basic miniature placement can be used, theatre-of-the-mind allows gaming groups to concentrate more on the storylines, descriptions, and characterizations.
 This provides an opportunity to visualize and respond to everything in more detail and less time, allowing for more productive and enjoyable game sessions.
 In addition, the gamemaster will spend less time preparing the tools of the trade for each adventure.
 Many consider this mind’s eye approach the quintessential gaming style!